-Founded by Dr. Amy Rutstein-Riley in 2008, The Girlhood Project has impacted more than 150 girls from surrounding Greater Boston Area communities along with over 200 college students from Lesley University.
-This multidimensional program provides college students with a diverse theoretical and academic background in order to facilitate creative activities that honor the uniqueness of each girl.
+Founded by Dr. Amy Rutstein-Riley in 2008, The Girlhood Project has impacted more than 650 girls from the Greater Boston area and over 200 college students from Lesley University.
+This service learning course provides college students with a unique opportunity to learn girlhood theory and apply feminist praxis in a co-constructed girls' group model.

 The Girlhood Project seeks to validate and uplift girls’ lived experiences through co-construction and feminist group process.
 TGP fosters the development of Feminist Leadership, Voice, Critical Consciousness, and Community Activism in our participants.

-The Girlhood Project creates a co-constructed learning community engaged in intergenerational, intersectional feminist group processes.
-We use critical media literacy as an entry point for self-exploration as we challenge normative ways of teaching, learning, and being in relationship with youth.
+The Girlhood Project creates a co-constructed learning community where we engage in intergenerational, intersectional feminist group process.
+We use critical media literacy as an entry point for self-exploration.
+We examine new ways of teaching, learning, and being in relationship with youth.